Mikeblanchard/School_District_Analysis/README.md

 #### Summary

-The biggest changes we saw were rate of overall passing, the average math and reading scores, and the combined
+The biggest changes we saw were rate of overall passing, which removing the faulty data of grade nines clears up.
+A deceased number of students would represent a smaller data pool to pull from.
+Given that not much else changes in the categories we looked at, we can conclude that the effect was minimal.